argoproj/argo-rollouts/docs/plugins.md

 provides a way for a plugin to be compiled as a standalone executable and then loaded by the rollouts controller at runtime.
 This works by having the plugin executable act as a rpc server and the rollouts controller act as a client.
 The plugin executable is started by the rollouts controller and is a long-lived process and that the rollouts controller connects to over a unix socket.
-The communication protocol uses golang build in net/rpc library so plugins have to be written in golang.
+The communication protocol uses golang built in net/rpc library so plugins have to be written in golang.

 ## Plugin Repository